Who we are

 Is the Medical/Surgical Intensive Care Unit the right place to bring your child?

-With the exception of severely burned and children with cardiac disease, all pediatric disease processes are cared for in the intensive care unit.
+With the exception of severely burned patients and children with cardiac disease, all pediatric disease processes are cared for in the intensive care unit.